Search

 What is FTM Bottom Surgery?

-Female-to-male (FTM) bottom surgery refers to procedures that alter the external and/or internal reproductive organs.
-These gender-affirming procedures for trans and non-binary individuals include hysterectomy, metoidioplasty, phalloplasty, and others such as vaginectomy, mons resection, scrotoplasty and more.
+Female-to-male (FTM) bottom surgery refers to procedures that alter the external and internal reproductive organs.
+“Masculinizing” bottom surgery procedures for trans and non-binary individuals include metoidioplasty, phalloplasty, and others such as vaginectomy, mons resection, scrotoplasty, hysterectomy, and more.

-Not to mention, patients do not need to identify as men or even trans masculine to undergo any of these procedures.
-Regardless of your identity, if any of the bottom surgery procedures listed below would help you experience greater gender alignment, you can request a free, in-person consultation with Dr. Ley (she/her/they) today.
+Regardless of your identity, if you are interested in any of the bottom surgery procedures listed below, you can request a free, in-person consultation with Dr. Ley (she/her/they) today.

 Types of FTM Bottom Surgery

 There is no prescribed surgical path that trans and non-binary patients must follow to live as their gender.
-Rather, patients choose which procedures to undergo based on their unique needs (such as reducing gender dysphoria), embodiment goals and whether or not they qualify for the surgery.
-Below we discuss common motives for undergoing each procedure.
+Rather, patients choose which procedures to undergo based on their unique needs (such as reducing gender dysphoria), embodiment goals, and whether or not they meet the candidacy requirements.

 Removal of Reproductive Organs